RenderKit/ospray/README.md

 ```

 Objects are placed in the world through an array of instances.
 Similar
-to \[group\], the array of instances is optional: there is no need to
+to [groups](#groups), the array of instances is optional: there is no
-create empty arrays if there are no instances (though there will be
+need to create empty arrays if there are no instances (though there will
-nothing to render).
+be nothing to render).

 Applications can query the world (axis-aligned) bounding box after the
 world has been committed.
 To get this information, call